enmala-modyo/modyo-springboot-ms-template/README.md

 :point_right: The newly created project depends on Modyo Commons Library so you must define two actions secrets (CI_GITHUB_TOKEN and CI_GITHUB_USERNAME) to allow Github actions to download it and build your project.
 Please set this up before your first PR.

+:point_right: In order to enable SonarCloud analisys you must also define SONAR_TOKEN as actions secret.

 :warning: After the action runs you can change the workflow permissions again, if you like.

 That's it, your repository now contains a basic Spring Boot Microservice project.